cbadura/hack_assembler/Readme.md

-###
+### OVERVIEW
-Assembler for the nand2tetris assembly language (week 6's project; see https://www.nand2tetris.org).
+Assembler for the nand2tetris assembly language (project 6 of the nand2tetris course; see https://www.nand2tetris.org and
+N. Nisan, S. Schocken: The Elements of Computing Systems: Building a Modern Computer from First Principles.
+Cambridge, MA/London 2021 (2nd ed.)).

 Hack assembly language specification:
 Binary Hack program: A binary Hack program is a sequence of text lines, each consisting of sixteen 0 and 1 characters.
 If the line starts with a 0, it represents a binary A-instruction.
-Otherwise, it represents a binary C-instruction.
+Otherwise, it represents a binary C-instruction (for these terms, see below).
 Assembly Hack program: An assembly Hack program is a sequence of text lines, each being an assembly instruction, a label declaration, or a
 comment:
 - Assembly instruction: A symbolic A-instruction or a symbolic Cinstruction
 - Label declaration: A line of the form (xxx), where xxx is a symbol.
+- Symbols (variables and control flow labels) that the user creates are also translated.
+They are kept in a symbolic table (here a linked list, see symtable.c and symtable.h
+- Memory for all assigned variables is managed by the assembler as well.
 - Comment: A line beginning with two slashes (//) is considered a comment and is ignored.
+In-line comments are also ignored.

-###
+### SPECIFICATION
-Translates (with string processing) an assembly language text file into binary machine language:
 A- (related to memory/register addresses) and C-statements (related to what is computed in the ALU) are translated.

-Symbols (variables and control flow labels) that the user creates are also translated.
-The program assumes that symbols are already translated (to decimal numbers).
-Memory for all assigned variables is managed by the assembler as well.
-All white spaces and comments are ignored.
-###
-Translating A-instructions (where value is either non-negative decimal constant or symbol referring to one) op code of A-instr. is 0, so an instruction such as "@value" (=value in dec) in binary reads: "0valueinbinary" --> decimal to 15-bit binary conversion is needed
+Translating A-instructions (where value is either non-negative decimal constant or symbol referring to one) op code of A-instr. is 0, so an instruction such as "@value" (=value in dec) in binary reads: "0valueinbinary" --> decimal to 15-bit binary conversion is done in bin_conversion.c.

-Translating C-instructions is done according to a table of possible instructions symbolic syntax: dest = comp ; jump op code is 1, then two 1's by convention; then a-bit which is necessary for orientation in command table;
+Translating C-instructions is done according to a table of possible instructions:

-then six bits for comp instr., three bits each for dest and jmp binary syntax: 111accccccdddjjj
+The data structure for this is set up in bin_conversion.h.

 Translating label symbols, "(xxx)" (to label destinations of GOTO commands): replace with line number which is retrieved from a table.